crewstyle/smilies/README.md

 ## 3) How to use it

-It's pretty simple to user the *Smilies* jQuery package.
+It's pretty simple to use the *Smilies* jQuery package.
 It's a two-steps install.
 In your HTML:

 ````html